braydengramse/Fabric.SharedSettings/README.md

 # Fabric.SharedSettings

-`.editorconfig` settings that we can share across the HealthCatalyst organization.
+Code style and analysis settings that we can share across the HealthCatalyst organization.
-These include general editor settings, Microsoft/C#-specific settings, ReSharper settings, and Code Analysis/StyleCop severity settings.
+These include general editor settings, Microsoft/C#-specific settings, ReSharper settings, Code Analysis/StyleCop severity settings, and Prettier/eslint settings for javascript applications.

 **Check out the [Wiki](https://github.com/HealthCatalyst/Fabric.SharedSettings/wiki) for suggestions on dealing with common error messages.**

 ## Getting Started ##

-1. Copy the `SharedSettings/.editorconfig` file from this repository into your solution's root folder.
+Copy the `SharedSettings/.editorconfig` file from this repository into your solution's root folder.
 This is a good baseline for health catalyst's preferred styles.

+### For .NET Applications
-2. For .NET applications, append the contents of `SharedSettings.MostRules.Error.ruleset.editorconfig` to the `.editorconfig` file.
+1. For .NET applications, append the contents of `SharedSettings/Catalyst.MostRules.Error.ruleset.editorconfig` to the `.editorconfig` file.
 This will cause many common programming mistakes to cause compile-time errors instead of just warnings.
 Also ensure you have analyzers enabled/installed.
 We recommend:
     1. [Microsoft.CodeAnalysis.NetAnalyzers](https://github.com/dotnet/roslyn-analyzers#microsoftcodeanalysisnetanalyzers)
     2. [StyleCop.Analyzers](https://www.nuget.org/packages/StyleCop.Analyzers/)
-4. If you have projects that represent libraries for external use (for example, they get published as Nuget packages), add the contents of `SharedSettings.ClassLibrary.ruleset.editorconfig` to the `.editorconfig` file for those projects.
+2. If you have projects that represent libraries for external use (for example, they get published as Nuget packages), add the contents of `SharedSettings/Catalyst.ClassLibrary.ruleset.editorconfig` to the `.editorconfig` file for those projects.
 These will make some rules stricter, for things like adding `.ConfigureAwait(false)` to Tasks, and enforcing good documentation practices.
-5. If you have automated test projects, add the contents of `SharedSettings.TestRules.ruleset.editorconfig` to the `.editorconfig` file for those projects.
+3. If you have automated test projects, add the contents of `SharedSettings/Catalyst.TestRules.ruleset.editorconfig` to the `.editorconfig` file for those projects.
 This will loosen some rules around things like having multiple classes in the same file, which tend to be more acceptable in test libraries.
-6. Make sure you're not unintentionally overriding these settings via Resharper DotSettings files or Code Analysis Rulesets.
+4. Make sure you're not unintentionally overriding these settings via Resharper DotSettings files or Code Analysis Rulesets.

+### For TypeScript/Javascript applications

+For web applications (TypeScript/Javascript/Angular):
+1. Put the `SharedSettings/.prettierrc` and `SharedSettings/.eslintrc.js` files in the root of your application folder.
+2. Incorporate the elements from the `SharedSettings/package.json` file into your `package.json` file.
+This file contains versions of the required packages (as of 2021-3-4), along with an npm command to run the linter.

-### EditorConfig
+## More on EditorConfig

 The `.editorconfig` file allows a development team to share consistent coding style rules between different editors and IDEs independent of platform.